MyTurnyet/spftware-as-craft-blog/content/posts/mocking-frameworks-are-code-smells.md

 Notice: `UserService` has no idea how users are stored.
 It doesn't know about JDBC, Hibernate, or any database.
 It just knows it can find and save users through the `UserRepository` interface.

-Now testing is trivial—no mocking framework needed:
+Now testing is trivial.
+No mocking framework needed:

 ```java
 class FakeUserRepository implements UserRepository {